 He also holds the position of Deputy Chair of Medical Staff Council and site-director of Surgical Skills Network at Westmead Hospital.
 In addition, he is also the Westmead Hospital Supervisor of Training of NSW Board in General Surgery, the Royal Australasian College of Surgeons.

 A/Professor Lam's main clinical interests include minimally invasive surgery of liver, gallbladder, pancreas and spleen as well as the surgical management of liver, pancreas and bile duct cancer.
-More recently, he developed a strong interest in Robotic Hepatobiliary and Pancreatic Surgery and performed the Australia first Robotic Cholecystectomy at Westmead Private Hospital in February 2014.
+More recently, he developed a strong interest in Robotic Hepatobiliary and Pancreatic Surgery.